-For submodels there are two required parameters: SUBMODEL and STEP.
+For submodels there are two required parameters: SUBMODEL and either STEP or DATA SET.
 Underneath the DSLOAD card faces are listed for which a section stress will be calculated by interpolation from the global model.
 To this end these faces have to be part of a SUBMODEL card, TYPE=SURFACE.
 The latter card also lists the name of the global model results file.

-The STEP parameter specifies the step in the global model which will be used for the interpolation.
+In case the global calculation was a STATIC calculation the STEP parameter specifies the step in the global model which will be used for the interpolation.
 If results for more than one increment within the step are stored, the last increment is taken.
-The distributed load type label convention is the same as for the DLOAD card.
-Notice that